brianmhunt/SnailMailAddressParser/README.md

 ### `smap = require('snailmailaddressparser')`

 Return an instance of the Address Parser.
-Uses the [amdefine](https://github.com/jrburke/amdefine) module for Node.js compatibility.

 ### `smap.parse(address_string, defaultCountry)`